EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 /home/larocca/DIRAC/etc/grid-security/vomsdir/fedcloud.egi.eu/voms2.grid.cesnet.cz.lsc
 Created vomses file `/home/larocca/DIRAC/etc/grid-security/vomses/fedcloud.egi.eu`
 ```
 Generate the proxy containing the credentials of your VO.
-Specify the VO in the "--group" option:
+Specify the VO in the `--group` option:

 **In this example, we are going to use the resources allocated for the WeNMR
 project.**